Residential

 The features of any property, such as the number of bedrooms, halls and kitchens, do not just affect the size of the apartment, its price and usage but also the quality of the lifestyle.

-In this guide, we will dissect the abbreviation BHK and its implications, explain the difference between the options available, such as what a 2 BHK flat or a 3 BHK apartment means and discuss what factors you need to consider while choosing a home.
+In this guide, we will dissect the abbreviation BHK and its implications, explain the difference between the options available, such as what a 2 BHK flat or a 3 BHK apartment means, and discuss what factors you need to consider while choosing a home.

 What is BHK?

 Whenever you get a listing that mentions 1 BHK, 2 BHK or 3 BHK, it tells you how many bedrooms there are in the apartment besides the hall (living room) and kitchen.
+To break it down:

-1 BHK: This means that the apartment has 1 bedroom, 1 hall and 1 kitchen.
+- 1 BHK: 1 bedroom, 1 hall and 1 kitchen.

 Different Types of BHK Configurations